 This Frank Dolce Activist Fellowship is open to law students who will have completed their first semester of law school before the fellowship commences.
 The fellow should possess the following:

 Please submit a resume, cover letter, and formal response to the following questionnaire to WNYCOSH Executive Director, Germain Harnden, at email@example.com.
-The application deadline is February 1, 2018
+Applications will be accepted on a rolling basis until filled and will close no later than February 1, 2019.

 Frank Dolce Fellowship Questionnaire (Please limit responses to 150 words)